Laufeynumber1fan/Mystuff/cats/archLinux.md

 ![alt text](https://github.com/Laufeynumber1fan/Mystuff/blob/main/src/images/cats/screenshot-archlinux.png)

-Apparently upon an initial boot of a new Arch machine, you actually have to initialize and install Arch from scratch via command line, this is usually done for most other distributions automatically with some sort of installation menu upon first boot and this is something that I have taken for granted most of my life with my newfound inexperience in trying to install an OS like Arch.
+Apparently upon an initial boot of a new Arch machine, you actually have to initialize and install Arch from scratch via command line.
+This is usually done for most other distributions automatically with some sort of installation menu upon first boot.
+But not Arch!

-Below are some of the things I learned when I was learning how to install Arch:
+After writing this guide and installing arch properly I still can't believe I have taken for granted those installation menus.

-I followed through the [installation guide for Arch](https://wiki.archlinux.org/title/Installation_guide) and it was simple enough to follow but I quickly ran through a roadblock at systemd-networkd on section 1.7.
+So I followed through the [installation guide for Arch](https://wiki.archlinux.org/title/Installation_guide) but I decided to make my own guide for my notes whenever the knowledge escapes me.
+Here are my steps:
-This was Arch telling me to do network configuration through the root terminal, here were the steps I took:

 1. First of all, I made the new VM, I left all the default options on except I gave it lots of disk space (16GB) and lots of RAM then I went into Virtual Machine Settings > Options > Advanced > Firmware type > set to UEFI.
 This sets it to UEFI booting.